measurement-kit/measurement-kit/doc/api/ooni/templates.md

 # DESCRIPTION

-This header contains OONI test templates.
+This submodule contains OONI test templates.
+They are currently undocumented.

 # HISTORY

-The `ooni/templates.hpp` header appeared in MeasurementKit 0.2.0.
+The `templates` submodule appeared in MeasurementKit 0.2.0.